There’s a joke that goes “How do you know if someone has run a marathon? Don’t worry, they’ll tell you.”

 Sarcasm aside, it’s kind of true.
 Most runners, no matter the distance, want to share their love of the sport with everyone.
 Considering the amount of time a marathon runner invests in their training and preparing for race day, it’s no wonder.
 Sometimes it annoys people, and other times it inspires them.

 Whether you’re annoyed or inspired, you likely have questions.
 How long is a marathon?
 What’s the marathon distance in miles?
-What about kilometers (KM)?
+How many kilometers is a marathon?
 How long does it take someone to run a marathon?

 Great questions.
 We have answers.